The mystery of the four horse men

 To understand this, we need a little background:

-- Food was often rationed (e.g. in the Bible describing a coming famine, the state of a concrete famine, prophetic view of a famine).
+Food was often rationed (e.g. due to a coming famine, the state of a concrete famine, or a prophetic view of a famine).

-- For reference: one measure of wheat is enough for one person for one day, 3 measures of barley is enough for a family for three days (barley is used as animal food) -> so prices have gone up by a number of 8–16.
+For reference: one measure of wheat is enough for one person for one day, three measures of barley is enough to last for a family for three days (barley is used as animal food).
+We can see that prices have gone up are 8–16 times the normal price.

-- Wine and oil are used as luxury goods in the context of Revelation (no relation in this book to anointing and the Lord’s Supper).
+In the context of Revelation, wine and oil are used as luxury goods (they bear no relation in this book to anointing and to the Lord’s Supper).

 The mystery of the first horseman